CLNEulalia/Heroku-Atlas-Deployment/README.md

 #### Deploying to Heroku

 17. Push your code to Heroku remote.
-Because you are on the `solution` branch of the Todo App, you will need to run `$ git push heroku solution:master` in your terminal.
+Because you are on the `solution` branch of the Book-e JSON App, you will need to run
+    `$ git push heroku solution:master` in your terminal.
 This ensures that your most up-to-date code -- a.k.a. our `solution` branch is deployed.

     > NOTE: If you are deploying to Heroku from the master branch, you can run
     > the command `$ git push heroku master`.